MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-transfer-bank-funds.md

 7. In the **Bal.
 Account No.** field, select the bank account to which you want to transfer the funds.
 8. Post the journal.

-## To post a transfer between bank accounts with different currency codes
+## <a name="to-post-a-transfer-between-bank-accounts-with-different-currency-codes"></a>To post a transfer between bank accounts with different currency codes

 To transfer funds between bank accounts that use different currencies, you must post two general journal lines.